GSA/https/pages/mixed-content.md

 Incorporating or loading content from third party domains creates an additional attack vector.

 Even if a page has all page elements loaded over HTTPS, variations in HTTPS configurations could result in security vulnerabilities.
-For example, if 'foo.gov' loads a page element over HTTPS from 'bar.com' but 'bar.com' is not as fastidious with it's HTTPS/TLS configuration, the page element from 'bar.com' may allow injection of malicious software into the page.
+For example, if 'foo.gov' loads a page element over HTTPS from 'bar.com' but 'bar.com' is not as fastidious with its HTTPS/TLS configuration, the page element from 'bar.com' may allow injection of malicious software into the page.

 For example, if 'bar.com' uses a TLS configuration that is known to be weak, a malicious network adversary may be able to modify or replace the page element to inject software that could read the page contents or, potentially, exploit browser vulnerabilities and accomplish more global access to the client device.
 Accordingly, just as it's important to regularly evaluate the HTTPS/TLS configuration of US government websites, it will be important to also evaluate the configurations of the domains that serve third-party page elements.